 - Students who carry out their stay abroad with one or more children

-- From winter semester 2022/23: students from a non-academic background
+- Currently for study abroad only: students from a non-academic background

 Prerequisites: Neither parent nor caregiver has a degree from a university or university of applied sciences.
 This also includes courses of study completed by a parent abroad that are not recognized as such in Germany (for example, physiotherapy).
 A degree from a vocational academy leading to a qualification comparable to a university degree is to be regarded as an academic degree.
 In this context, a master craftsman's diploma is not to be equated with an academic degree.
 Please refer to the FAQ to find out what evidence must be provided.